This true-life story of Abkhazi Garden is far more engaging than any fiction.

 And so, their liaison faded into a 13 year intermission.

-While a prisoner, Peggy hid her diary and some money orders from her captors.
+While she was a prisoner, Peggy hid her diary and some money orders from her captors.
 A very lucky - and smart lady - since they weren't discovered!
 At the end of the war, the money bought her passage to Victoria, Canada where her close friends, the McKenzies, could hardly wait for her arrival.

 She recovered at her friends' home and planned out her future.